Homemade Salsa with Roasted Red Peppers

-This fresh, zingy salsa is easy to make, and has plenty of sweetness with no added sugar.
+This fresh, zingy homemade salsa is easy to make, and has plenty of sweetness with no added sugar.
 The perfect way to create low fat, dairy free tacos.
+Do you like roasting vegetables?
+It’s so easy and adds so much sweetness.
+It’s one reason why this salsa needs little adding to give it flavour.
+And as well as just eating them, there are all sorts of things you can make with roast vegetables.Click on the picture for my guide:

-So today I whipped up this salsa instead, and we didn’t miss the cream.
-I used roasted red peppers because I’d made a version of this roast red pepper sauce with fresh peppers.
+I originally used roasted red peppers in this homemade salsa because I’d made a version of this roast red pepper sauce with fresh peppers.
 My advice to you today – if you’re roasting peppers, do a few extra, who knows where it may lead.

 - 2 red peppers